r0b3rtb03/Steps-to-Miles-Calculator/README.md

 - calculate
   - Need to obviously input how many steps I take
   - input my speed in which im walking/running
+  - take gender into consideration
+  - take height into consideration
+  - find the stride length
   - Calculate into miles

 - set a goal